saghourkhalil/thp-learn-rails-blogging/README.md

 Like     | `Like.take(15)`

 ##### SHOW CONTENT BY ITEM
+> These command need to be typed into the rails console
+> Allow you to show content by specify item in a specify table

 TABLE    | RAILS COMMAND                  | ALLOWED ITEM                    | ALLOWED LINKED ITEM
 -------- | ------------------------------ | ------------------------------- | -----------------------